dogweather/forkful/content/en/elixir/dates-and-times/converting-a-date-into-a-string.md

 ---
 date: 2024-01-20 17:36:13.448689-07:00
-description: "Converting a date to a string in Elixir turns the date from a struct\
-  \ into a readable series of characters for display or storage.
-Programmers do it\
-  \ to\u2026"
+description: 'How to: In Elixir, the `Date` module has a `to_string/1` function that converts a date to a string.'
 lastmod: '2024-03-13T22:44:59.792472-06:00'
 model: gpt-4-1106-preview
-summary: Converting a date to a string in Elixir turns the date from a struct into a readable series of characters for display or storage.
+summary: In Elixir, the `Date` module has a `to_string/1` function that converts a date to a string.
 title: Converting a date into a string
 weight: 28
 ---